joelouthan/theologic.us/content/posts/here-is-love/2018-05-14-here-is-love-how-did-god-save-us-romans-829b.md

 <span style="font-weight: 400;">Both John, Matthew and the writers of the Bible are not mincing words when we speak of who God does and does not save (especially when you read about the Kingdom of God in Matthew chapter 13].
 Instead of looking at individual verses and making them stand on their own, let us be like Christ when he walked on the road to Emmaus and understand the entire Bible speaks about himself, Jesus Christ.</span>

 <span style="font-weight: 400;">So we know that God is powerful to save.
 We know it wasn’t our “good works” or right decision that attracted the grace and favor of God upon us.
-We have established that God didn’t send his Son to die in mere hopes that we would make the right decision&#8211;nevermind the fact that that decision was already too late for the Old Testament saints. <a class="simple-footnote" title="Romans 3:21-26" id="return-note-3318-10" href="#note-3318-10"></a></span>
+We have established that God didn’t send his Son to die in mere hopes that we would make the right decision-nevermind the fact that that decision was already too late for the Old Testament saints. <a class="simple-footnote" title="Romans 3:21-26" id="return-note-3318-10" href="#note-3318-10"></a></span>

 <span style="font-weight: 400;">We must always remember that, unlike Christ, we came into this world “<strong>foolish, disobedient, led astray, slaves to various passions and pleasures, passing our days in malice and envy, hated by others and hating one another.</strong>” <a class="simple-footnote" title="Titus 3:3" id="return-note-3318-11" href="#note-3318-11"></a></span>